 A third charter in 1612 expanded Virginia's claims eastward to include the recently-discovered island of Bermuda.
 King James 1 revoked the 1612 charter in 1624, converting Virginia into a royal colony rather than a private business.
 Despite subsequent legal confusion over the validity of outdated charterss - and perhaps in part because of it - Virginia officials cited the boundaries in the 1612 charter whenever there was an opportunity to assert control over western lands that are today part of western Pennsylvania, Ohio, Indiana, Illinois, Michigan, and Wisconsin.

 Of course, what the king granteth to a few well-connected friends... the king can take away.

-When English kings created other colonies, they reduced the northern and southern boundaries of Virginia.
-Much later, King George III created new western boundary limits with the Proclamation of 1763.
+When English kings created other colonies such as Maryland and Carolina, they changed the northern and southern boundaries of Virginia.
+Much later, King George III defined new western boundary limits with the Proclamation of 1763.
 The 1774 Quebec Act transferred responsibility for lands west of the Appalachian Mountains to the new province of Quebec, which England obtained from the French in the 1763 treaty that ended the "Seven Years War."